habitry/medium_posts/_motivating_info_security.md

 What would get someone to start searching for a password manager?
 Given that only 12% of Americans use a password manager, you might think people *decide* to not use a password manager.
 But it's more accurate to say that for most people, the thought of downloading a password manager doesn't ever cross their mind.
 About 60% of our behavior is habitual; we have daily routines that we rarely stray from.
 And when we do decide to act, often it's based on a gut feeling that something is urgent to do, rather than a cost-benefit calculation.

 Imagine what kind of situation would motivate a person to start searching for a password manager.
-They probably find themselves in a situation where one of their online accounts was compromised, and the service sent them an email about it.
-That's what motivated to Omar to start his search.
-Or perhaps a person starts searching because their InfoSec expert friends told them to.
-That also motivated Omar.
+Most of our interviewees found themselves in a situation where one of their online accounts was compromised, and the service sent them an email about it.
+Others started searching because their InfoSec expert friends told them to.

-Now imagine they've landed on a website for one of the popular password managers.
-This is a critical point in their journey to find a solution.
-It's a moment tinged with anxiety - I need to fix my password problem.
-There are also traces of hope - I really hope this thing can fix my password problem.
+Now imagine you've landed on a website for one of the popular password managers.
+This was a critical point in the journey of our interviewees to find a solution.
+It's a moment tinged with anxiety - "I need to fix my password problem."
+There are also traces of hope - "and I really hope this thing can fix my password problem."
 In the next few milliseconds, with little conscious reflection, they'll feel trust or the lack of it.
 A gut feeling based on some simple cues rather than a cost-benefit analysis.
 Your job is to facilitate their trust by displaying cues that communicate you understand their situation.

 ### Tactic: Communicate you like them.

 Build rapport by relating to their situation.
 We trust people that understand us.
 One way you can convey this is through images and text that show there are other people just like them using your solution.
 Convey you understand their experiences, problems, values, desires, geographic location, and interests.
 Really, communicating about any attribute they have will foster perceptions of connection and relatedness.
-You'll know you've been successful at building trust if your users can say, "They like me and like to help people just like me.
+You'll know you've been successful at building trust if your users can say, "They like me and like to help people just like me."

-**Motivation & Behavior Change Techniques:** Take interest in the person, and provide credible sources and role models.
+**Motivation & Behavior Change Techniques:** Demonstrate interest in the person, and provide credible sources and role models.

 ### Tactic: Request with a meaningful rationale.